logankarsten/wrf_hydro_forcing/README.md

     Make sure you have the config/parm file, the forcing config file and the WRF_Hydro_forcing.py file in the same directory from which you are invoking.

 **Note: The weightings files should be available for every model type.
 These will usually reside on the test host.
 Currently, they are found in hydro-c1:/d4/hydro-dm/IOC/weightings.
 The weightings files are too large to check into GitHub, so please remember to include these when you are deploying to another environment.
+In addition, there is a lapse rate file (another .nc) which is also too large to check into GitHub.
+Please make sure you have the "correct" version when deploying to another environment.